24 hr Rescue Hotline:

 2) Ending and preventing the suffering of a casualty when the above is not feasible, such as a road casualty badger with severe internal injuries that will not recover.

-We consider it "unsuccessful" when a casualty dies or must be euthanized more than 48 hours after admission.
+We consider it "unsuccessful" when a casualty dies, or must be euthanized, more than 48 hours after admission.
 Often, the history and exact cause of injury are unknown, and it may take up to 48 hours to fully assess the situation and determine if treatment is viable.
 Many injuries are not externally visible, adding to the complexity of our work.
 When we lose a casualty after 48 hours, we review our procedures to learn and enhance our skills, thereby advancing veterinary science in the wildlife rescue field.

 Join the Wildlife Rescue Mission Today!